 You’re home from the hospital left to figure out how to care for your brand-new tiny human.
-Those first few weeks are the hardest: this is the biggest responsibility you’ll ever have!
+Those first few weeks are the hardest and is the biggest responsibility you’ll ever have.

 It’s easy to have the days blur together in those first few weeks of motherhood.
-For me, I lost track of what day it was since I was so tired and so busy.
+For me, I lost track of days since I was tired and so busy.
 It also seemed like I was doing the SAME thing day after day, all while never leaving my house or stepping outside.

-Pretty soon, it felt like the walls of my house were closing in on me.
-I think this was magnified by some pretty bad baby blues.
-I remember watching my her father leave to go to work every morning and I was so jealous.
-It felt like I was trapped: by my house, by my exhaustion and by my new responsibilities.
+Pretty soon, it felt like the walls of my apartment were closing in on me.
+I remember watching her father leave to go to work every morning of every day and I was so jealous of this.
+I felt trapped by my own apartment, by my exhaustion and by my new responsibilities.

-Soon after Adriana’s birth, my mom came to visit us.
-One morning, I really had a craving for some iced coffee from my favorite coffee shop in a town about 15 minutes away.
-Without missing a beat, mom started her vehicle, we left baby with her father and we made a special trip JUST so I could get coffee.
-Even though it was a short trip, it made me feel SO much better!
-The sun was out beaming hot but just breathing in the crisp fall air did me a world of good.
-When I got back to the house, I felt refreshed and more able to handle my motherhood duties!
+Soon after Adriana’s birth, my mom came to visit.
+One morning, I really had a craving for some iced coffee from my favorite coffee shop and without missing a beat, mom started her vehicle as we left baby with her father.
+We made a special trip JUST so I could get coffee.
+Even though it was a short trip, it made me feel SO much better.
+The sun was out beaming hot but just breathing in the air did me a world of good.
+When I got back to the house, I felt refreshed and more able to handle my motherhood duties.
 Even short trips can make a HUGE difference in how you feel.

-2.)
-Set Up a Station By Your Bed With Baby/Mom Supplies
+Set Up A Station By Your Bed With Baby And Mom Supplies

 - Extra baby clothes